peterwdj/CV/README.md

 **Somerville College & Rux-Burton Associates** (September 2015 to Ocotber 2015)
 *Annual Fund Caller*
-Somerville College conducts an annual telethon in partnership with Rux-Burton Associates to raise money for the Annual Fund.
-I spent two weeks contacting college alumni to update them on college affairs and request donations to the Annual Fund, used to finance things like bursaries or investment in facilities.
-The telethon was the college's most successful to date, as I and many of my peers exceeded our personal targets for the campaign, at the same time building my confidence and honing my skills in communication, negotiation, and relationship-building.
+Somerville College conducts an annual telethon in partnership with Rux-Burton Associates to raise money for the Annual Fund, which is used to finance things like bursaries or investment in facilities.
+I spent two weeks contacting college alumni to update them on college affairs and request donations to the Annual Fund.
+The telethon was the college's most successful to date, as I and many of my peers exceeded our targets, at the same time building my confidence and honing my skills in communication, negotiation, and relationship-building.

 **Salud y Communicación** (July 2015, Madrid)